-Most of the times, a spotting scope is used to observe the beauty of nature, especially when you’re trying to see any small objects like birds or any other species.
+Most of the time, a spotting scope is used to observe the beauty of nature, especially when you’re trying to see any small objects like birds or any other species.
 However, there are many people who assume that spotting scope and telescope have similar features.
 But, this is not entirely true.
 Let’s try to find the major differences in the spotting scope vs telescope blog.

-There’s only one specific feature which is common in spotting scope and telescope, and it’s the magnification with eyepiece lens and an objective lens.
+There’s only one specific feature that is common in spotting scope and telescope, and it’s the magnification with eyepiece lens and an objective lens.
 This is one of the major reasons why both of them are used to view the objects from a long distance.
 In this blog, you will learn the differences between these two devices spotting scope or telescope.

-Objective of Spotting Scope VS Telescope
+The objective of Spotting Scope VS Telescope

 Overall, the major objective of a telescope is to study, watch and understand the celestial objects.
 When it comes to the spotting scope, it is used to study the terrestrial targets.
 Moreover, a spotting scope is larger if compared to the telescope.
 Therefore, it is definitely portable.